President, Eyumojock Traditional Rulers Association 2020 – 2023

 South West Cameroon Map

-South West Cameroon Map showing Ejagham speaking clusters in Many Division.
+South West Cameroon Map showing Ejagham speaking clusters in Many Division

-Chief Obenofunde continues to serve in connection with activities relating to the traditional stools.
+Chief Hon.
+Moses Obenofunde continues to serve in connection with activities relating to the traditional stools.
 The South West Chiefs Conference (SWECC) is the apex Traditional Rulers council in the entire South West Cameroon.
 Chief Hon.
 Moses Obenofunde is the current President of the council.
 He assumed this role in July 2022, before wrapping up his tenor as President, Eyumojock Traditional Rulers Association.

 In his private life, he runs a law firm and oversees other businesses.